amogod/harMAN/README.md

   parsed as a url-encoded string of key-value pairs.

-- **`application/graphql`**: the POST body will be parsed as GraphQL query string, which provides the `query` parameter
+- **`application/graphql`**: the POST body will be parsed as GraphQL query string, which provides the `query` parameter.

+## Combining with Other koa Middleware

+By default, the koa re